powsybl/.github/CONTRIBUTING.md

 - **Merge with care:** Code quality should be a priority.
 If technical debt is introduced, it must be justified and tracked (e.g., via an issue).
 - **Participate in the Technical Steering Committee:** Committers are expected to attend TSC meetings and contribute in their areas of expertise.
 - **Be active in the community:** Committers should be available on Slack to respond to community questions related to their expertise.
-- **Exercise voting rights:** Committers are expected to participate in polls for new TSC members or new Committers, unless they are unavailable (e.g., on leave).
+- **Exercise voting rights:** Committers are expected to participate in polls for new TSC members or new Committers.

 ### Procedure to Request Committer rights